 Apple Academic Press

 With the increasing atmospheric carbon dioxide concentration and the resulting environmental consequences for plants, it is necessary to consider the future of rubber plantations, an important source of latex for rubber production.
-In Rubber Plantations and Carbon Management, the authors explore the ecology of rubber plantations in the context of carbon management under a scenario of our changing climate.
+In this volume, the authors explore the ecology of rubber plantations in the context of carbon management under a scenario of our changing climate.
 The authors provide an in-depth study of the carbon stock and sequestration potentiality of rubber plantations.
-The volume also provides information on a biomass estimating model that can be used in future study of non-harvesting biomass estimation for a variety of plants.
+The volume also provides information on a biomass estimating model that can be used in the future study of non-harvesting biomass estimation for a variety of plants.

 1. General Introduction 2.
 Biomass Models and Biomass Carbon Stocks 3.
 Potential Loss of Biomass Carbon 4.
 Impact of Land Use Changes on Soil Organic Carbon 5.
 Ecosystem Carbon Sequestration 6.
 Soil Carbon Sequestration 7.
 Fine Root Dynamics and Carbon Management 8.
 Conclusions and Recommendations